 Agriculture is the number one industry in eastern Montana where Miles City is centrally located.
 A majority of the population in this region conducts their everyday business in Miles City.
 Custer County ranks third in the state for value of sales of cattle and fourth in the state for the number of cattle raised.

 These statistics demonstrate the importance of agriculture to this community and region.
 Miles Community College’s mission is to promote student success and lifelong learning through accessible, quality programs and community partnerships.
-To fulfill this mission, MCC shoulders a responsibility to provide access for students and the community to a strong agriculture curriculum as well as a state-of-the-art learning facility.
+To fulfill this mission, MCC provides access for students and the community to a strong agriculture curriculum in this state-of-the-art learning facility.

 To learn more about the facility or wish to give to the campaign, please contact President Klippenstein at 406-874-6165 or President@milescc.edu